 The width of the tube is decent and should be able to hold a good number of wires.
 And guess what?
 The raceway can even be painted.

 The D-Line TV Cable Raceway is quite popular on Amazon hand has more than 11,000 user reviews to its credit.
-Out of those, it has managed to secure an average rating of 4.5-stars.
-And if we go by Fakespot's estimates, around 71% of the reviews are trustworthy and reliable.
+As per Fakespot's estimates, around 71% of the reviews are trustworthy and reliable.

 The HumanCentric cable Box Mount proves to be a good buy if your router or cable TV box is occupying unnecessary space on your corner table or desk.
 This metal wall-mount has a simple design.
 While one side sticks to walls, behind TVs, or desk via screws, the other side has a handle to hold the router and the extra length of wire.
 The build is solid and durable.